Published 23 May 2020. Updated 28 October 2020.

 Great apes are highly intelligent and complex animals, and they can suffer when mistreated.
 Zoo Negara must urgently take action to abide by the law and to provide the chimps and orangutans with the life they need and deserve.

 We have also demanded the zoo to stop the breeding of its chimps and orangutans.
-Great apes do not belong in captivity, and great ape conservation should be about protecting their habitat.
+Captive breeding of chimps and orangutans is not conservation and intentional breeding of these animals to only keep them captive for life is unethical.
+Genuine conservation initiatives involve activities such as protecting these apes’ habitat.
 Research has shown that even under the best conditions captive chimps display signs of compromised mental health.